topofocus/active-orient/README.md

 # orientdb-rest
-A simple ruby wrapper for the REST-API of OrientDB
+A simple ruby wrapper for the REST-API of OrientDB, based on ActiveModels

 OrientDB is still under heavy development.
 Any non-java binary-API-binding is therefore subject of constant changes.

 OrientDB provides a high-level REST-HTTP-API as well.
 This is most likely robust.

-This small wrapper is written to easily send data gathered by a Ruby-program into an OrientDB-Database, to query the Database in a rubish (aka activeRecord) manner and then to deal with ActiveModel-Objects.
+This small wrapper is written to easily send data, gathered by a Ruby-program into an OrientDB-Database, to query the Database in a rubish (aka activeRecord) manner and then to deal with ActiveModel-Objects.

 To start, modify »config/connect.yml«